royratcliffe/OCCukes/README.md

 Why the OC name-space prefix?
 OC stands for Objective-C. It emphasises the underlying dependency as well as the multiplatform capability.
 OCCukes supports Objective-C on all Apple platforms: iOS and OS X.

+The project does _not_ include an expectation framework.
+It only runs Objective-C step definitions.
+Your step definitions must assert appropriate expectations, possibly by running other step definitions.

 ## Advantages

 Why use OCCukes?